Past studies and reports have been archived. To request a copy, please email news@cga.ca.

-Canada’s natural gas system offers affordable, reliable, clean energy — a reality that is most appreciated by citizens as we approach winter and need more energy to stay warm.
-This report looks at Canada’s natural gas market as we enter the 2023–2024 winter heating season.
-A summary of key indicators is provided to help readers understand where market fundamentals sit as the colder months approach, and furnaces are turned back on raising demand for natural gas.
+Canada’s natural gas system offers affordable, reliable, and low emission energy.
+This report looks at the main indicators for Canada’s natural gas market as we enter the 2024-25 winter heating season.
+A summary of these key indicators helps readers understand where market fundamentals sit as the colder months approach, furnaces are turned back on, and demand for natural gas peaks.

 Natural Gas and Cooking: Safety Facts and Tips